justpy-org/justpy/docs/tutorial/sessions.md

 When a request is received and sessions are enabled, JustPy checks if a session cookie already exits.
 If not, a new unique session id is generated (using [uuid4](https://docs.python.org/3/library/uuid.html)).

 The value of the JustPy cookie is signed using the python package [`itsdangerous`](https://palletsprojects.com/p/itsdangerous/).
-To do so a secret key needs to be provided.
+In order to do so, a secret key needs to be provided.
 Set the secret key by setting the value of `SECRET_KEY` in the configuration file justpy.env.
 JustPy comes with a default value ("$$$my_secret_string$$$") but be sure to change this for production.

 The advantage of signing the cookie is that cookie tampering  can be detected.
 If JustPy detects that the cookie was tampered with, a  **Bad Cookie** response is returned to the browser.

-If you get this response while debugging, it may mean that you changed your password and your cookie is signed with the previous one.
+!> If you get a **Bad Cookie** response while testing you site, it may mean that you changed your secret key and your cookie is signed with the previous one.
 Just erase the cookie in your browser and try again.

 If the cookie is validated, the session inserts the session id into the `request` object as `request.session_id`.